PurpleStarChild/PurpleStarChild/_posts/2022-04-28-retrospective.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
   caption: "A moneky thinking, Photo credit: [Juan Rumimpunu](https://unsplash.com/@earbiscuits) on [**Unsplash**](https://unsplash.com)"
 excerpt: "[...]
 I think this needs to change"
-category: Self Reflection
+category: Archive
-tags: Introspection, Reflection, Personal, Retrospectives
+tags: Introspection, Self Reflection, Personal, Retrospectives,
 ---

 # Something Is Broken